Family Law

 Modification

 A “Modification” is when a party seeks to change an existing Judgment of the court.
 Generally, this requires that there has been a change in circumstances since the most-recent judgment deciding that issue.
 Not all matters set forth in the prior Judgment may be modified.
 For example, property division is, for the most part, not modifiable.
 Examples of modifiable provisions of a prior Judgment are child custody, child support, parenting time, and spousal support.
-This takes a new and separate filing with the court.
+This takes a new and separate filing with the court, usually captioned as a "Motion to Modify."

 Motion